RESEARCH STARTER

 Personal Life

-Osbourne married his manager, Sharon Arden, on July 4, 1982.
+Between 1971 and 1982, Osbourne was married to Thelma Riley, with whom he shared three children.
+He married his manager, Sharon Arden, on July 4, 1982.
 The couple had three children: Aimee, Kelly, and Jack.
-Osbourne has consistently struggled with drug and alcohol addiction throughout his lifetime.
-It led to several separations with his wife and family.
+Osbourne consistently struggled with drug and alcohol addiction throughout his lifetime, leading to marriage strains and other issues with his family.

 Bibliography